I Enlisted in the United States Marines Corps on September 21st, 1998.

 Quickly, in the first week it became clear who the cry babies were and let me tell you, there were many.
 Then you had the motivators who took it all real serious and never dared to color outside the lines.
 Then you had us.
-Braden was in this group, so was Haden and his bunk mate Cross, one or two other guys down the squad bay, and myself.
+My buddy I’d joined with was in this group, so was Haden and his bunk mate Cross, one or two other guys down the squad bay, and myself.

 I wouldn’t go so far as to say we were “jokers” but, we just did what we did and in the end the yelling and pushups and “Smoke checks”, physical exercise (read:hazing) all became not only expected but sort of sought after.

 Who can get in the most trouble today?